uf-icbr-bioinformatics/cellClassifier/README.md

 specific cell types. **cellClassifier.py** is designed to automate this process.

-The program reads a list of genes from `genesfile` and compares them against the cell signatures contained in `dbfile` Fisher's exact test.
-See the [Database Format](#database-format) section for a description of the format of the database file.
+The program reads a list of genes from `genesfile` and compares them against the cell signatures contained in `dbfile` looking for a match between the gene list and the genes in each signature.
+See the
+[Database Format](#database-format) section for a description of the format of the database file.

-A signature matches if the P-value returned by the test is less than 0.05 (can be changed with the -p option).
+A signature matches if the P-value returned by Fisher's exact test is less than 0.05 (can be changed with the -p option).
 The test uses the number of genes in the database as the total number of genes, but this can be changed with -n.
 Cell types that match are printed to standard output (or to the file specified with the -o option).